Grants under the UGS competition may be awarded only to students enrolled in a DSP at CZU.

 An application for a Student Grant must specify precisely work capacities of involvement of the individual members of the research team, expressed in the extent of the individual workloads, and corroborate the researchers’ and mentor’s hitherto experience with the problem solved (e.g. in a form of signed CVs or Letters of Intent).

-An application for a Student Grant must provide a summary of each researcher’s educational objectives, the fulfilment of which will be evaluated in the Final Report submitted for the given Student Grant.
+An application for a Student Grant must provide a summary of each researcher’s educational objectives (each researcher must complete an educational activity choosing from the offer of the project “Improvement in Quality of the Internal Grant Scheme at CZU” in the minimum length of 24 hours), the fulfilment of which will be evaluated in the Final Report submitted for the given Student Grant.

 The applicant will not draw funds from other EU financial instruments, National programmes and other grant programmes for eligible costs in the submitted grant, which are to be funded from this call.
 At the same time, co-funging from dedicated support for specific university research (e.g. IGA) cannot be used in solving this Student Grant.